Open Campus - 18 Weeks

 Payment

 For SU-Sponsored programs, pay your Seattle University bill through your MySeattleU Student Account for the term(s) you are abroad.
 The Program Fee is labeled as "MSA Fee" on your bill.
-Payment deadlines align with Seattle University’s quarterly deadlines and you can sign-up for a payment plan as usual.
+Payment deadlines align with Seattle University’s quarterly deadlines, and you can sign-up for a payment plan as usual.

 Seattle University handles payments to CIEE on your behalf for the program cost.
 Additional expenses not included in Seattle University’s Program Fee, like special course fees, housing upgrades, and optional excursions, may be billed to you directly by CIEE.
 Consult the Budget Worksheet for a breakdown of estimate additional expenses.